communityinclusion/explorevr.org/_posts/2014-04-23-Average-time-spent-in-VR.md

 - Average number of months clients spent from eligibility determination to closure
 - Average number of months clients spent from IPE to closure

 Blind agencies on average take more time than General or Combined agencies to successfuly close a case from the day of application.
 The most significant portion of time VR clients spent between date of application and date of closure was after an IPE is created.
+It is noteworthy that a number of factors can affect the duration of time a client spends in the vocational rehabilitation process.

 **Population:** All VR clients